IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 ## 2. Host Red Hat Subcription Manager registration

-This is step is for custom images or from on-prem setup.
+The following steps are for custom images or from on-prem setup.
 These steps can be skipped for instances using the IBM Cloud provided OS images.

-### Register host via subscription manager
+### a.
+Register host via subscription manager

 Ensure Red Hat subscription license covers Red Hat Software Collections.
 Register host using subscription-manager and enter the username, password, and Pool ID when needed.